unicode-org/message-format-wg/exploration/data-driven-tests.md

   - The framework must be extendable with new executors (e.g. ICU4X) and it should be clear how to do this.

 - Test content
-  - Syntax tests: Testing which standard registry functions are invoked when different arguments are passed to a given pattern.
+  - **Syntax tests:** These test that valid patterns are evaluated correctly and that invalid patterns are identified.
+Where standard registry functions are used, they also test that the correct function is invoked with the expected arguments.
-  - Selector tests: Testing which case of a `match` statement is selected, based on what follows the `when` keyword.
+  - **Selector tests:** These test that the correct case of a `match` statement is selected, based on what follows the `when` keyword.

 ## Constraints